jvlara/active-record-query-count/README.md

 # ActiveRecordQueryCount

-`ActiveRecordQueryCount` is a Ruby gem designed to help you track and analyze SQL queries executed by your ActiveRecord models.
-By subscribing to ActiveSupport notifications, it provides detailed insights into the queries being run, including the tables involved and the locations in your code where the queries are generated.
+`ActiveRecordQueryCount` is a Ruby gem designed to help you visualize and track SQL queries executed by your ActiveRecord models on a block of code.

+By subscribing to ActiveSupport notifications, it provides detailed insights into the quantity of queries being run, including the tables involved and the locations in your code where the queries are generated.

-There are three things this gem allows you to do
+There are three things this gem allows you to do:

-1. You can compare two codes to view the difference in SQL counts on locations with a graph or a table.
-2. You can view an overview of the SQL that a code does in a graph, a table or in the console.
+1. See an overview of all the queries that a code block executes and their origin locations in a graph, a table, or in the console.
+2. Benchmark two blocks of code to view the difference in SQL counts at different locations, with a graph or a table.
-3. (In progress) You can see an overview of the current request on a controller action
+3. See an overview of the current request on a controller action with a button on the top left corner of the screen.

 ## Installation